DarkRTA/chronos/readme.md

 to make binary packages of it for this reason.
 Nevertheless, most of the stuff that you'd want to modify is in `config.c`.

-# License
+# Licensing Info

-`darksplit` is licensed under the terms of the GPL, see `LICENSE` for more info.
+`darksplit` is licensed under either of these two licences at your choosing:

+- GPL 2.0
+- MIT

+The text for these licenses can be found in `./LICENSE-GPL` or `./LICENSE-MIT` respectively.

 This license does not apply to any file under `./deps/`.